Top 10 Best British Indie Bands

 Awesome band.
 Well underrated and probably one of the best bands I've seen live.

-The Cure The Cure are an English post-punk/gothic rock band formed in Crawley, West Sussex, in 1978.
-The band has experienced several line-up changes, with vocalist, guitarist and principal songwriter Robert Smith being the only constant member.
+The Cure are an English post-punk and gothic rock band formed in Crawley, West Sussex, in 1978.
+The band has undergone numerous lineup changes, with vocalist, guitarist, and principal songwriter Robert Smith remaining the only consistent member.
+They are known for hits such as Just Like Heaven and Lovesong... read more

 The Cure is number what now!?
 Are you kidding me?
 Talk about timeless!
 I grew up on them and still love their tunes!